dickhery/3Mail/README.md

 ### Logging In with Internet Identity

-1. **Create an Internet Identity (II)**: If you don’t have one, visit [https://identity.ic0.app](https://identity.ic0.app) and follow the instructions to create an identity.
+1. **Create an Internet Identity (II)**: If you don’t have one, follow the propts to create one after pressing the Login or Join button which takes everyone to [https://identity.ic0.app](https://identity.ic0.app) then follow the instructions to create an identity.
 2. **Log in to `3Mail`**: Click the login button on the app’s homepage.
 You will be redirected to the Internet Identity authentication page.
 3. **Return to the app**: After successful authentication, you’ll be redirected back to `3Mail`, where you’ll see your custom address or Principal ID displayed.